 Christianity in Ephesus

 Fire destroyed much of the Temple of Artemis in 356 BCE.
 Nearly 800 years later Christianity had become the dominant religion of the region.
-Emperor Theodosius forbid worship of the goddess Artemis.
+Emperor Theodosius forbid the worship of the goddess Artemis.
 A Christian mob destroyed what remained of the Temple of Artemis.
 Today only a single column remains.
 Unfortunately, our tour didn’t have time to visit any of these sites.

 Practical Information on Ephesus Library and the Ruins: